zedd45/walmart-labs-hackday-2015/README.md

 Our idea was to create a service that allows speech input to search for Sam's Clubs locations or products.

+# Underling Technology

+Walmart sent us to Angular U, and there was a workshop where we leanred to use Angular 1.4 + ES6 using Webpack and Babel.
+We adapted this approach for this exercise.

 # Installation